 Some countries have access to master samples used for national surveys.
 For example, Australia has a master sample of dwelling units (DUs) already in use by governmental surveys that was also used for PIAAC.
 Similarly, Australia and France have master samples of area primary sampling units (PSUs).
-See Table 14-4 for more information on how master samples were employed by participating countries.
+See Table 14.4 for more information on how master samples were employed by participating countries in Round 1.
+No country in Round 2 used a master sample as a sampling frame.

-Table 14-4: Sampling frames for countries using master samples
+Table 14.4: Sampling frames for countries using master samples - Round 1

 For multistage area sample designs in which a registry is not being used, listing procedures are necessary to create a frame of households within the selected geographic clusters.
 A frame of geographic clusters can be formed by combining adjacent geographic areas, respecting their population sizes and taking into consideration travel distances for interviewers.
-Table 14-5 contains sampling frames for the remaining countries without registries using area sample designs for PIAAC.
-The exception is that Cyprus3 is included in Table 14-5 among the countries without population registries, even though it did not use an area sample design, Cyprus did not require listing procedures because its sample frame for the first stage was a list of households from the Statistical Service Census 2001, updated with information from the 2010 Electricity Authority Household Registry.
+Tables 14.5a and 14.5b contain sampling frames for the remaining countries without registries using area sample designs for PIAAC.
+The exception is that Cyprus2 is included in Table 14.5a among the countries without population registries, even though it did not use an area sample design, Cyprus did not require listing procedures because its sample frame for the first stage was a list of households from the Statistical Service Census 2001, updated with information from the 2010 Electricity Authority Household Registry.

-3 Please refer to notes A and B regarding Cyprus in the Note to Readers section of this report.
+2 Please refer to notes A and B regarding Cyprus in the Note to Readers section of this report.